PermutaTriangle/Permuta/README.md

 <Perms of length 14 avoiding: (2, 1, 3) and (2, 3, 1)>
 ```

-You can now ask for the size of the subset because it is perm.
+You can ask for the size of the subset because it is guaranteed to be finite:

 ```python
 >>> len(perm_class_14)
 8192
 ```

-The iterating and containment functionality is the same as with `perm_class`, but indexing has yet to be implemented.
+The iterating and containment functionality is the same as with `perm_class`,
+but indexing has yet to be implemented:

 ```python
 >>> 321 in perm_class_14